Code-Institute-Submissions/project3-treasure-of-mazar/README.md

 <h1 align="center">Treasure of Mazar</h1>

 ## Introduction
 Treasure of Mazar is a Python based text adventure game designed for a command line interface (CLI).
 In the Treasure of Mazar, the player must adventure through an ancient tomb to claim the fabled treasure within.
-There are multiple choices that the player can make to aid them in their adventure, with an element of randomness deciding whether they succeed or fail.
+There are multiple choices that the player can make to aid them in their adventure, including challenges such as riddles and puzzles.
 The game is aimed at users who wish to play a simple and fun text adventure with multiple paths and endings based on user choice.

 [The live site can be accessed here.](https://treasure-of-mazar.herokuapp.com/)